pingcap/tidb-operator/docs/CONTRIBUTING.md

 #### Run e2e tests

-For e2e tests, we recommend DinD K8s environment, follow [this guide](./local-dind-tutorial.md) to spin up a local DinD K8s cluster.
+For e2e tests, we recommend DinD K8s environment.
+Follow [this guide](./local-dind-tutorial.md) to spin up a local DinD K8s cluster.

-You should also deploy a registry in DinD, so you can push and use your docker images in DinD K8s.
+You should also deploy a registry in DinD, so you can push and use your Docker images in DinD K8s.

 ```sh
 $ ./manifests/local-dind/deploy-registry.sh
 $ kubectl port-forward svc/registry-proxy 5000:5000 --namespace=kube-system
 ```

-Then you can build and push Docker images to DinD registry.
+Then you can build and push Docker images to the DinD registry.

 ```sh
 $ make docker-push
 $ make e2e-docker-push
 ```

-After Docker images are pushed to DinD Docker registry.
-You can run e2e tests:
+After Docker images are pushed to the DinD Docker registry, run e2e tests:

 ```sh
 $ kubectl apply -f manifests/tidb-operator-e2e.yaml